 Journal publications: EYE-CLIMA will publish in renowned peer-reviewed journals with open access in the domains of atmospheric research, climate research, climate policy, and biogeosciences.
-Although publications in open-science journals will be the priority, for particularly high impact results publications in top journals such as Nature (including Nature Geoscience and Nature Climate Change) and Science will be sought.
+Where a study warrants publication in a top journal, such as Nature or Science, for particularly high impact, an agreement from the lead author's institute(s) to pay for open access (which is not an eligible cost to be charged to the project) will be needed before submission.
+If this cannot be agreed upon, then publication in an alternative but still high impact journal will be sought.
 The main journals where publications are foreseen are the European Geophysical Union (EGU) journals, such as Atmospheric Chemistry and Physics, Atmospheric Measurement Techniques, Earth System Science Data, Biogeosciences, and Geoscientific Model Developments, as well as other internationally renowned open-source journals such as Environmental Research Letters, and Scientific Reports.
+EYE-CLIMA takes advantage of the Zenodo repository (https://zenodo.org/communities/eye-clima/) for storage and central accessibility of Open Access publications and data (see also Updated EYE-CLIMA Data Management Plan, D6.3).
+Publications will be stored together with full bibliographic information and with their original Digital Object Identifier (DOI).